bburns/PyVoyager/README.md

 <!-- - Update `vg centers` to use positions.csv to know when to turn centering on/off - remove centering.csv -->

-Version 0.43 (2016-08)
+Version 0.43 (2016-08-08)
 ----------------------------------------
-- `vg clips` framerate depends on angular size of target and target-specific constant
+- `vg center`:
-- Return `vg center` to previous role - will just append new center information to `centers.csv` for now
+  - return to previous role - will append new center information to `centers.csv` for now
-- `vg center` - don't try to center image if target size is larger than some threshold (replaces existing `centering.csv` file)
+  - don't try to center image if target size is larger than some threshold (replaces existing `centering.csv` file)
-- `vg center` - don't center image if includes 'search' in NOTE field - avoids centering ring/satellite searches
+  - don't center image if includes 'search' in NOTE field - avoids centering ring/satellite searches
-- `vg center` - use new `centering.csv` file to turn off centering for specific images
+  - use new `centering.csv` file to turn centering on/off for specific images - overrides above settings
+  - use `framerates.csv` to change frame rates per image - can use sticky ID to set it for a target until it's changed
+- `vg clips` framerate depends on angular size of target and target-specific constant, set in `targets.csv`
 - `vg target` can take a targetpath or volume range

+Jupiter rotation movie is still a bit unstable - needs another pass.
+But Uranus looks fairly good.

+Made Io approach clip, Uranus system movie.

 Version 0.42 (2016-08-06)
 ----------------------------------------